TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 40-53) consisted of a convolution neural network with the following layers and dimensions.
+The final model architecture (model.py lines 40-53) consisted of a convolution neural network with the following layers and dimensions (recreated from above).

 Layer | Description
 ------------ | -------------